JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 - Patch releases should also avoid changing internals unless it is necessary to fix a bug.
 Even though changing non-public code is technically fair game in any release, we want to avoid it in the name of minimizing the risk associated with patch upgrades as much as possible.

-- Patch releases will be released approximately monthly for the currently active release branchs (more below), unless there are insufficient bug fixes on the release branch to warrant a new release, in which case a month might get skipped.
+- Patch releases will be released approximately monthly for the currently active release branches (more below), unless there are insufficient bug fixes on the release branch to warrant a new release, in which case a month might get skipped.

 - About five days before a patch release is supposed to go out, we will run PkgEval on the backports branch; if it looks good, we'll merge it and then freeze the release branch and announce on discourse that the release branch is ready for testing.
 If everything looks good after five days, the new patch version will be tagged.